 November 22, 1963, Boulder, Colorado: I had been sorting mail when I heard crying in the foyer on the other side of the mailboxes.
 I was used to girls reacting to their mail, some happy, some heartbroken, but this was different.
 I peeked out.
 Two girls were clinging to each other like they’d seen Banquo’s ghost.
 “You girls okay?”

 One of them looked at me like I was a dunce.
 “They shot the president!”

 I strained to form words, “You, you mean . . .
 Pr- President Kennedy?”

 Incomprehensible!
 I locked the mailroom, found the dorm mother glued to the TV in the lobby.
 I slumped down beside her, sat like that until Walter Cronkite announced the president had died “. . . at 1:30 p.m.
 Dallas time.”
 I called Terry.
 He’d been trying to call me.
 “I’ll be right over,” he said.
 We spent the three-day weekend together, camped in the living room of our favorite J-School prof, mourning the loss of our Camelot president.

-Jack (told by Ann): Assassinated?
-Our President?
+Jack (told by Ann): An Act of War, Our President, Assassinated?

 22 November 1963, Friday, Camp Whalen, Bavaria, Germany: “Tom and I hang out in the command post.
 7:15 or so, we break out MREs for dinner.
 We’re shooting the breeze, listening to Ray Charles: ‘I Can’t Stop Loving You’ on AFN.
 I love that song.”
 Jack shot me a glance.
 “The announcer breaks in: ‘We have just received this word from Dallas, Texas . . .’”
 Jack’s voice dropped.
 He was steely-eyed, grasping a make-believe mike. “‘President Kennedy has been shot.
 He has been taken to Parkland Memorial Hospital.’”